Male surfer inside a wave curl with buildings on shore in the background.

 6. Santa Cruz, California

-Ride the waves and stroll the boardwalk in this California beach town
+Riding the waves and strolling the boardwalk in a Californian beach town

 Santa Cruz is home to some of the best surf breaks in California, with waves ranging from mellow and beginner-friendly to fast and powerful.
 The city has been hosting surf contests since the 1960s, including the iconic O’Neill Coldwater Classic, a competition that draws surfers from all over the world both for its high-level competition and its appreciation for creative, experimental surf style.